 For the less experienced skipper and crew, the Soling class provides the chance to learn from outstanding teachers.
 Racing continues year round, with a Winter frostbite series held every Sunday.
 The informal Winter format of three to five short races provides ample opportunity to experiment and practice tactics and sail-trim.
 The competition is always close and the weather never as cold as expected.
 Racing is followed by a post-mortem, where the victors--tongues loosened by beer--explain to the rest what should have been done.

-If you are interested in joining the fun as skipper or crew, contact the Fleet Captain.
+If you are interested in joining the fun as skipper or crew, contact the SSA fleet captain.